onyeka-hub/darey-projects-2-3-4/project-3-MERN-STACK.md

 ![address all ready in use](./images/project-3-EADDRINUSE.PNG)

-To solve the above problem I had to restart my ec2 instance because a process was using port 5000.
+To solve the above problem you either restart the ec2 instance because a process was using port 5000 or you kill the process running on port 5000.

+To kill the process, run the below command to get the process ID:

+`lsof -i tcp:5000`

+Run the below coammnd to kill the process:

+`kill -9 PID`

+Start the node again:

+`node index.jx`

 ![connection successful](./images/project-3-db-connection.PNG)